isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>Can my child transfer out of RV after 4 years?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The IP is a six-year programme.
-Students are expected to fulfil their
+<p>Students who are successfully admitted to the school via DSA are required
-commitment to the school for the full duration, and transfers to other schools are strongly discouraged.
-In particular, transfers to other IP schools are not allowed, unless under exceptional circumstances.</p>
+to honour their commitment to the school for the duration of the 6-year Integrated Programme, and participate in the activities related to the talent they are selected for from Sec 1 to Sec 4.&nbsp;Students are strongly encouraged to continue pursuing the same talent area when they are in Junior College.</p>
 </td>
 </tr>
 <tr>